Microsoft Comic Chat

 Microsoft Comic Chat (later Microsoft Chat) is a graphical IRC client created by Microsoft, first released with Internet Explorer 3.0 in 1996.
 Comic Chat was developed by Microsoft Researcher David Kurlander, with Microsoft Research's Virtual Worlds Group and later a group he managed in Microsoft's Internet Division.
+On July 16, 2026, Microsoft released Comic Chat as open-source.

 Overview

 Comic Chat's main feature, which set it apart from other IRC clients, is that it enabled comic avatars to represent a user; this character could express a specified emotion, possibly making IRC chatting a more emotive and expressive experience.
 All of the comic characters and backgrounds were initially created by comic artist Jim Woodring.
 Later, tools became available that allowed user-created characters and backgrounds.

 Comic Chat started out as a research project, and a paper describing the technology was published at SIGGRAPH '96.
 It was an experiment in automatic illustration construction and layout.
 The algorithms used in Comic Chat attempted to mimic some basic illustration techniques of comic artists (particularly Jim Woodring).
 Character placement, the choice of gestures and expressions, and word balloon construction and layout, were all chosen automatically.
 A widget called the "emotion wheel" allowed users to override the program's choice of expression.

 Although Comic Chat could be used in text-based chat rooms as well, it added a code at the beginning of every message to communicate the character's expression to other chat clients.
 This had a somewhat annoying effect on non-Comic Chat users (although it could be disabled).

 Comic Chat was released with the full downloads of Internet Explorer 3, 4, and 5, as well as in the Windows 98 and Windows 2000 distributions.
 It also became the official chat client of MSN.
 It was localized into 24 different languages.
 Although the program can still be downloaded and still works with most IRC servers, it is infrequently used today because MSN decided to get out of the chat business, and turned off its servers.

 In December 1996, The Microsoft Network introduced a show-based format, in which high quality multimedia content was produced around several themes.
 MSN's MotorWeb was built around an automobile theme.
 MSN entered into a partnership with NPR’s CarTalk, and each day featured a new online Car Talk caller from the popular NPR radio duo of "Click and Clack" (Tom and Ray Magliozzi).